imagej/imagej.github.io/_pages/plugins/trackmate/manual-tracking.md

 We need to add spots to the **selection**.
 The selection in TrackMate is a very useful tool for inspection, particularly because it is shared amongst all the possible views of a session, including *e.g.* [TrackScheme](/plugins/trackmate/trackscheme).
 When you click in a spot, the selection is made of this spot, and all views are centered on the target spot.

 To create a link, we need exactly two spots to be in the selection.
-To add or remove a spot from the selection, use {% include key keys='Shift|click' %}.
+To add or remove a spot from the selection, use {% include key keys='Shift|left click' %}.
 Selected spots are highlighted with a green, thick circle.
 To empty the selection, click on an empty (no spot) part of the image.

 Once you have two spots in the selection, you can create a link between them by simply pressing the {% include key key='L' %} key.
 It should be immediately displayed, as on the example on the right.